 With kennels and dog hostels charging a lot of money to keep your pampered pooch with them while you are going somewhere, DogVacay came as a sigh of relief for all the dog lovers.
 There are other portals like DogVacay that connect a service seeker with a provider, pay for the service.
 And just like DogVacay, these pet care sites takes the cut.
 All that without having to build a kennel or renting one.

 Learn more about of pet care marketplace features.

-Getaround is an asset light business that lets people rent/borrow a car from other people.
-If a car owner is going out of town, Getaround also takes their car, cleans it up, rents it to people and returns it in the same condition as they left it.
+Getaround is an asset-light business that lets people rent/borrow a car from other people.
+The company taps into a pre-installed car base owned by people.
+If a car owner is going out of town, Getaround takes their car, cleans it up, rents it to people and returns it to the owner in the same state as it was at the time of lending.

-With a million dollar insurance from Berkshire Hathaway, Getaround turns out to be a safe bet for car lenders and borrowers alike.
+With million-dollar insurance from Berkshire Hathaway, Getaround turns out to be a safe bet for car lenders and borrowers alike.

-Growth proportion and prospects are higher in the case of the asset light business model.
-As more partners keep adding to the network, and starting a service in a new location is as easy as a click of a button, business expansion is not difficult.
+Growth proportion and prospects are higher in the case of the asset-light business model.
+As more partners keep adding to the network, and starting service in a new location is as easy as a click of a button, business expansion is not difficult.

 Any and every business model has its own set of specific pros and cons, and it is important for all the aspiring entrepreneurs to make sure they take each and every factor into account before beginning such a venture.

-That being said, nobody can ignore the fact that the asset light business model is enjoying an increasing popularity.
-And considering its global adaptability and scalability, and the ever increasing usage of internet, we can say the flaws are easily workable.
+That being said, nobody can ignore the fact that the asset-light business model is enjoying increasing popularity.
+And considering its global adaptability and scalability, and the ever-increasing usage of internet, we can say the flaws are easily workable.